 Top paying states for this occupation are located in the northeast region of the United States.

-According to the Bureau of Labor Statistics, the median annual wage for landscape architects was $65,760 in May 2017.
-The top 10 percent earned more than $108,470.
+According to the Bureau of Labor Statistics, the median annual wage for first-line supervisors of farming, fishing, and forestry workers was $46,570 in May 2017.
+The top 10 percent earned more than $77,710.

 Industries with the highest published employment for this occupation are:

 |State Government, excluding schools and hospitals (OES Designation)||1,310||$24.43||$50,810|

 |Merchant Wholesalers, Nondurable Goods (4241, 4247, and 4249 only)||1,280||$26.36||$54,830|